perfanalytics/pose2sim/README.md

 &#10004; **Calibration:** Easier and clearer calibration procedure: separate intrinsic and extrinsic parameter calculation, edit corner detection if some are wrongly detected (or not visible).
 &#10004; **Calibration:** Possibility to evaluate extrinsic parameters from cues on scene.
 &#9634; **Calibration:** Automatic calibration based on [keypoints](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cvi2.12130).
 Set world reference frame in the end.
 &#9634; **Calibration:** Calibration of moving cameras.
 Detect or click points, and then track them for live calibration of moving cameras.
 Propose to click again when they are lost.
+Alternatively, use [DVPO](https://github.com/princeton-vl/DPVO) (see its implementation in [GVHMR](https://github.com/zju3dv/GVHMR/blob/main/hmr4d/utils/preproc/slam.py))
 &#9634; **Calibration:** Support vertical checkerboard.
 &#9634; **Calibration:** Calibrate cameras by pairs and compute average extrinsic calibration with [aniposelib](https://github.com/lambdaloop/aniposelib/blob/d03b485c4e178d7cff076e9fe1ac36837db49158/aniposelib/utils.py#L167).
 &#9634; **Calibration:** Fine-tune calibration with bundle adjustment.